Had little to do all game and could do nothing about Johnson's wonderful strike. Perfectly reliable when called upon.

 Surrendered possession to the diminutive Hoolahan in the build-up to Norwich's first-half goal.
 Made amends by denying Hooper a clear sight of goal for the most part.

 Strong, resolute and accomplished.
 Kept Snodgrass at bay for vast stretches of the game and rarely put a foot wrong.
-Deputised well in the centre of the park after Parr's introduction.
+Deputized well in the center of the park after Parr's introduction.

 Went for the spectacular with his delivery and passing but failed to pull off any of his Hollywood balls.
 Did excellently to silence the threat of Redmond, however.